cyanindya/castelet/README.md

 # Castelet Visual Novel Framework

 ## What is Castelet?
 **Castelet** is a visual novel framework built on Godot Engine.
-The aim of this project is to facilitate Godot Engine users to easily integrate visual novel-like story presentation into their projects by using dedicated script files.
-The scripting language of Castelet is deliberately designed to be similar with existing script-based visual novel development kits such as Ren'Py and Naninovel, thus helping users to focus on developing the narrative content.
+The aim of this project is to facilitate visual novel-like story presentation into their projects by using dedicated script files.
+The scripting language of Castelet is deliberately designed to be similar with existing script-based visual novel development kits such as Ren'Py and Naninovel, thus helping to focus on developing the narrative content.

 This project is a personal hobby project and thus will be updated on irregular basis, and as such, this is still *heavily* in progress.
-If you wish to use a more 'complete' framework, it is advised to check out other projects such as [Rakugo Dialogue System](https://github.com/rakugoteam/Rakugo-Dialogue-System) or Dialogic.
+If you wish to use a more 'complete' framework, it is advised to check out other projects such as [Rakugo Dialogue System](https://github.com/rakugoteam/Rakugo-Dialogue-System) or [Dialogic](https://github.com/coppolaemilio/dialogic).

 The development roadmap of this project can be viewed in this [public Trello board](https://trello.com/b/wMPIttki/castelet).